enzo-project/enzo-dev/doc/manual/source/user_guide/EnzoTestSuite.rst

 results (e.g. shocktubes).
 Lastly, a summary of these test results are returned to the user for interpretation.

 One can run individual tests or groups of tests using the various run time flags_.
 For convenience, three pre-created, overlapping sets of tests are provided.
-For each set of tests, the test suite can automatically pull the "gold standard" results from a remote server; or one can generate their own standard locally against which she can compare different builds of the code.
+For each set of tests, one must generate their own standard locally against which she can compare different builds of the code.

 1. The "quick suite" (``--suite=quick``).
 This is composed of small calculations that test critical physics packages both